Practical Applications of Raman Spectroscopy 1200-2MON13Z

 K_U02 — apply appropriate methods, techniques, research tools, and IT tools necessary to explain a given research problem

-K_U06 – analyze possibilities for improving analytical procedures for chemical analysis applied to medical needs
+K_U06 — analyze possibilities for improving analytical procedures for applications of chemical analysis in medicine

-K_U09 – evaluate the possibilities and limitations of different concepts for improving analytical measurements
+K_U09 — assess the possibilities and limitations of applying different concepts for improving analytical measurements

-K_U20 – use specialized literature, databases, and other information sources, and evaluate the reliability of acquired information
+K_U20 — use professional literature, databases, and other information sources, and evaluate the reliability of acquired information

-K_U21 – describe the foundations underlying the use of nanomaterials in diagnostics, particularly in medical imaging and detection of pathological changes in tissues or the whole organism
+K_U21 — describe the foundations underlying the use of nanomaterials in diagnostics, particularly in medical imaging and the detection of pathological changes within tissues or the whole organism

-K_K01 – continuous professional development and independent searching for information in literature, including foreign-language sources
+K_K01 — continuous self-education and independent searching for information in the literature, including foreign-language sources

 K_K04 — critical evaluation of scientific and popular science content